Leaving a legacy

 By linking these paintings together Turner wanted to ensure that his association with the earlier Old Master, Claude, would endure beyond his lifetime.
-After some of Turner’s cousins contested his will, a settlement was reached which, in the end, resulted in a much larger gift of works of art to the nation.
+We are now lucky to have several of Turner's paintings in the collection, including The Fighting Temeraire (pictured).